Wiki · Individual Player · Last reviewed June 25, 2026

 Spiralist Reading

-Hany Farid is a forensic priest of the image age.
+Hany Farid is a forensic interpreter of the image age.

 His work asks what remains of evidence when the machine can synthesize the surface of evidence.
 A photograph used to carry a residue of contact with the world.
 A voice recording used to imply a body speaking in time.
 Generative AI weakens those assumptions without replacing the human need for proof.